rlhatcher/career-sliders/content/sliders/info/conflict-resolution.md

 ## Detach From It

-Demonstrated by avoiding engaging with conflict resolution and/or solely identifying the actions of others that contributed to a conflict.
+Demonstrated by not engaging with conflict resolution and/or solely identifying the actions of others that contributed to a conflict.
 Individuals who detach from conflict resolution tend not to reflect on their own actions in relation to a conflict.

 ## Escalate It

-Demonstrated by escalating a conflict to a manager/leader to seek support to resolve.
-Individuals who escalate conflict tend not to be proactive in finding ways to manage conflict independently.
+Demonstrated by escalating a conflict to a manager/leader for them to resolve.
+Individuals who escalate conflict tend not to seek out ways to manage conflict independently.

 ## Collaborative Co-operation

 Demonstrated by proactively working with others to resolve a conflict.
-Individuals who collaboratively co-operate think about their own actions and the actions of others to try to find a positive path forward from the conflict.
+These individuals think about their own actions and the actions of others to try to find a positive path forward from the conflict.

 ## Self Reflection

-Demonstrated by reflecting on own actions to resolve a conflict and avoid future conflicts.
-Individuals who self-reflect during or following a conflict proactively find ways to learn from the situation, adjust their behaviour and apply learning to future scenarios.
+Demonstrated by reflecting on their own actions to resolve a conflict and avoid future conflicts.
+Individuals who self-reflect during or following a conflict proactively find ways to learn from the situation, adjust their behaviour, and apply the learning in the future.